 In this scenario, credit spreads on government bonds increase (decrease) by 0.5%.
-All other assumptions, including the VA that impacts the liabilities, remain unchanged.
+The scenario does not include any impact on EIOPA VA.

 In a scenario where credit spreads increase by 0.5%-point, Own Funds decline due to a lower value of the government portfolio.
 The SCR is not impacted in this scenario.
-In total, the Solvency ratio decreases.
+In total, the Solvency ratio decreases by 8%-points.
 In a scenario where credit spreads decrease by 0.5%, an opposite impact can be observed.

-Scenario Change to Solvency ratio in Senario
+Scenario Change to Solvency ratio in Scenario

-Government Spreads + 0.5% -/- 8%
+Government Spreads + 0.5% (excl.
+VA) -/- 8%

-Government Spreads -/- 0.5% + 9%
+Government Spreads -/- 0.5% (excl.
+VA) + 8%